MunGell/awesome-for-beginners/README.md

 - [SaltStack](https://github.com/saltstack/salt/labels/Low-Hanging%20Fruit) _(label: Low-Hanging Fruit)_ <br> Software to automate the management and configuration of any infrastructure or application at scale.
 - [mygpo](https://github.com/gpodder/mygpo/labels/starter-issue) _(label: starter-issue)_ <br> The webservice for gpodder.net, a libre web service that allows users to manage their podcast subscriptions and discover new content.
 - [tree-sitter-legesher-python](https://github.com/legesher/tree-sitter-legesher-python/labels/Good%20First%20Issue) _(label: Good First Issue)_ <br> Learn and code in Python using your native language.
+-[blog-with-flask](https://github.com/AminuBishir/blog-with-flask/labels/first-timers-only) _(label: First Timers Only)_ <br>A great resource for those learning to apply their knowledge of flask framework in developing real life solutions.
+This repository contains a flask-based blog web app implementing many important features/libraries that a typical python web developer should know such as routing, creating api endpoints, using wtforms, flask-login, authentication etc.

 ## Ruby